-Who are you designing your website for?
+This is one of the most common website design mistakes and you cannot repeat it in 2024.
+Understand who are you designing your website for?
 What are their needs and interests?
 Once you understand your target audience, you can tailor your website design to appeal to them.

 - Align your design with your audience’s expectations Whether it’s the layout, color scheme, or navigation structure, a website that aligns with your audience’s expectations is more likely to be well-received.

 - Create an audience-centric approachIt ensures a user-friendly experience.